ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 *OR REPLACE*

 This is used to replace a trigger of the same name if a trigger already exists.
 That is, this changes the definition of an existing trigger instead of removing and recreating an existing trigger.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the trigger will be created only if there is no existing trigger with the same name.
+If a trigger with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing trigger will remain unaffected.

 *user_name*